 Michael and Mark conclude the episode by taking a detailed look at the DRAM shop case which Mark insists is the most difficult case he’s ever tried.
 Mark walks listeners through the shocking details of the case and explains how he applied his methods throughout.
 After being told by countless lawyers to drop the case, Mark walked away with a $21.5 million verdict after interest.
 This story truly needs to be heard to be appreciated.

-Michael and Mark also discuss Mark’s advice on one of Michael’s more challenging cases, using anchors in trial, secondary case frames, beginning every witness examination with an “I can’t get over” issue, and so much more.
+This podcast also covers Mark’s advice on one of Michael’s more challenging cases, using anchors in trial, secondary case frames, beginning every witness examination with an “I can’t get over” issue, and so much more.

 Mark Mandell practices law at Mandell, Boisclair & Mandell, Ltd. in Providence, Rhode Island.
 He specializes in catastrophic personal injury, wrongful death, medical negligence, dram shop and products liability cases.
 He is triple Board Certified, nationally.
 His certifications are in the areas of Civil Trials, Civil Pretrial and Medical Negligence Litigation.
 Mr. Mandell is currently listed in “The Best Lawyers in America.”
 He is a member of the Inner Circle of Advocates.
 Mr. Mandell is a past president of American Association for Justice, Rhode Island Trial Lawyers Association, and The Rhode Island Bar Association.
 He is the immediate past chair of the Board of Directors of the Roger Williams University School of Law.
 He has more million dollar verdicts and verdicts of over $10,000,000 than any other lawyer in Rhode Island history.
 Mark has written two books “Case Framing” and “Advanced Case Framing”.
 He has also published 24 articles in national and state trial law journals on a variety of subjects and has lectured in 48 states.